alxrdev/apply/README.md

 ## 💇🏻‍♂️ About the project

-This is a jobs finder portal made with ReactJS and TypeScript
+This is a jobs finder portal made with ReactJS and TypeScript consuming the [Apply Api](https://github.com/alxrdev/apply-api/).

 ## 🚀 Technologies